jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 ## Baha'i Views on Spirituality

 With this background complete, we are now able to examine what spirituality may mean within the Baha'i Faith.

-In Baha'i writings, "spiritual" is used exclusively as an adjective, and in connection with particular things.
-By studying the things it is associated with, we can understand exactly what sort of things are spiritual, and perhaps by its omission, what sort of things are generally not spiritual.
+This analysis has two approaches:

+1. Analysis of those writings which explicitly discuss spirituality and other spiritual worlds.

+2. Analysis of the use of the term "spiritual" by central figures of the Faith, primarily Abdu'l-Baha.

+### Baha'i Cosmology and Spirituality

 The Baha'i Faith give no definition of what is meant by "the spiritual" or similar analysis.
 There is no "periodic table" of spiritual elements that